 - Intentionally / recklessly damaging or destroying its place of shelter / protection

 - Intentionally / recklessly disturbing it whilst occupying its place of shelter / protection

 - Intentionally / recklessly obstructing access to its place of shelter / protection

 Species with full protection under the Act include the marsh fritillary butterfly, southern damselfly, mole cricket, fairy shrimp, medicinal leech and freshwater pearl mussel, amongst many others.

 For a summary of invertebrate legal protection, see Legally protected invertebrates in Wales.
-For full details of the legislation refer to the link on this page.

 Natural Resources Wales issues licences under the Wildlife and Countryside Act 1981 (as amended) for specific purposes, so you can undertake certain activities without breaking the law.
 We can grant licences for the following purposes: